Knowledge Hub

 Key reasons why your application to the FCA for authorisation might not have succeeded include:

-• Incomplete application: Your initial application did not contain all the required information or you have failed to pay the application fee.
+• Incomplete application: your initial application did not contain all the required information, or you failed to pay the application fee.

-• Failure to meet FCA expectations: You have not demonstrated to the FCA (through your application and any further information provided) that you have a suitable business model and that your business is ready for the responsibilities which come with being a regulated firm.
+• Failure to meet FCA expectations: you have not demonstrated to the FCA (through your application and any further information provided) that you have a suitable business model and that your business is ready from day one for the responsibilities which come with being regulated.

 What should I do if my application was rejected for being incomplete?

-If the FCA reviews your application and finds that it does not contain the right information, the FCA will reject the application without assessing it.
-Your application fee will be refunded.
+If the FCA reviews your application and finds it incomplete, it will reject the application without assessing it and your application fee will be refunded.

 Common omissions from incomplete applications include: